elysiajs/documentation/docs/key-concept.md

 A component is a plugin that could plug into other instances.

-A component could be a router, a store, a service, or anything else.
+It could be a router, a store, a service, or anything else.

 ```ts twoslash
 import { Elysia } from 'elysia'